Rules, Regulations & FAQs

 Will there be mechanical support during the ride?

-Yes, there is some support at the aid stations; however, come prepared to be self-sufficient.
+Yes, some support at aid stations.
+Be prepared to be self-sufficient.

-I am riding an eBike.
-Will there be charging stations or battery support?
+Will there be charging or battery support for eBikes?

 Will I get a time when I complete the course?